Skip to main content

 Signer Daemon

 Off-chain.
-Python package, one instance per (cross-chain pair, Lite) tuple.
-V1 launches with a 6-daemon fleet: three for peaq mainnet (home) → Agung (satellite) and three for Agung (home) → Base Sepolia (satellite).
+Python package, one instance per (home, satellite, Lite) triple.
+V1 shipped 2026-05-21 with a six-daemon fleet across two pipelines: three for peaq (home) → Agung (satellite) and three for Agung (home) → Base Sepolia (satellite).
 Each daemon binds to one LITE_NAME (IdentityLite | DIDLite | StakingLite), one push key (currentSigner on the Lite), one HEALTH_PORT, and one CURSOR_FILE_PATH.
 Six unique push keys total — reuse triggers nonce races.
+A direct peaq mainnet → Base Sepolia pipeline is registered in the satellite registry but not yet rolled out as a daemon deployment.

 Health endpoint